Children of the Gods: Plot

-After being reunited with Jackson, Skaara (Alexis Cruz) and Sha're (Vaitiare Bandera) who is now married to Jackson, O'Neill, Kawalsky, and Carter are led by Jackson to a large cavernous room, filled with what he believes to be coordinates of a vast network of Stargates across the entire galaxy.
-Whilst O'Neill and the others are away, the same group of invaders come through the Abydos Stargate, kidnapping Skaara, Sha're and severely injuring Ferretti as well as killing several civilians.
+After being reunited with Jackson, Skaara (Alexis Cruz), and Jackson's spouse Sha're (Vaitiare Bandera), O'Neill, Kawalsky, and Carter are led by Jackson to a large cavernous room, filled with what he believes to be coordinates of a vast network of Stargates across the entire galaxy.
+While O'Neill and the others are away, the same Jaffa team arrives through Abydos Stargate, kidnapping Skaara and Sha're, severely injuring Ferretti, and killing several civilians.
 After returning to Earth, and learning that the Stargate can go to other worlds, nine teams are put together, including SG-1, led by O'Neill with Carter his second-in-command and Jackson, who is determined to find Sha're, accompanying him.
 Kawalsky is given command of SG-2.
-Ferretti is able to recall the coordinates entered by the enemy troops on the Stargate and the two teams head through the Stargate once more.
+Ferretti is able to recall the coordinates entered by the enemy troops on the Stargate, and the two teams head through the Stargate once more.

 Meanwhile, Jackson's wife Sha're is selected as host to a Goa'uld, Amonet, the Queen of Apophis.
 After coming through the Stargate, SG-1 encounters a group of monks who escort them to a town of Chulak where they encounter Apophis and the now possessed Sha're, before being captured.
-In prison, O'Neill, Carter and Jackson find Skaara and are confronted by the enemy soldier Teal'c who has noticed their technology.
-Skaara is selected to become a host and Teal'c is ordered to execute the remaining prisoners.
-A desperate O'Neill sees the conflict in a hesitant Teal'c and pleads that he can help.
-Believing O'Neill, Teal'c turns on his fellow soldiers and helps them escape.
+In prison, O'Neill, Carter, and Jackson find Skaara and are confronted by the enemy soldier Teal'c, who has noticed their technology.
+Skaara is selected to become a host and Teal'c is ordered to execute the remaining prisoners, but O'Neill, noticing Teal'c's hesitancy, convinces him to help them escape.

-O'Neill, Carter, Jackson, and Teal'c lead the prisoners toward the Stargate but get pinned down by two Goa'uld death gliders from above.
-O'Neill and Teal'c are able to damage one, before being rescued by SG-2 who destroy the other.
-As team and liberated prisoners reach the Stargate, they are once again met by a possessed Skaara who departs through the Stargate.
-Daniel rushes to open the Stargate back to Earth as the team defends against an entire battalion of attacking Jaffa.
-As they retreat through the Stargate to Earth, Kawalsky is invaded by an infant Goa'uld, unknown to the others.
+O'Neill, Carter, Jackson, and Teal'c lead the prisoners toward the Stargate but are pinned down by two Goa'uld death gliders from above.
+O'Neill and Teal'c manage to damage one before being rescued by SG-2, who destroy the other.
+As team and liberated prisoners reach the Stargate, they are once again met by a possessed Skaara, who departs through the Stargate.
+Daniel rushes to open the Stargate back to Earth as the team defends against a battalion of attacking Jaffa.
+As they retreat through the Stargate to Earth, Kawalsky is invaded by an infant Goa'uld.